Event Center¶

 df_monitor_checker_value_with_unit |

-Abnormal value at event generation (optimal unit) |
+Anomaly value at the time of event occurrence (optimal unit) |

 df_monitor_checker_ref |

-Monitor association, only related to fields associated with the DQL statement configured in detection |
+Monitor association, only fields associated with the DQL statement of the detection configuration |

 df_monitor_checker_event_ref |

-Monitor event association, only related to df_dimension_tags and df_monitor_checker_id |
+Monitor event association, only fields associated with df_dimension_tags and df_monitor_checker_id |

 df_monitor_ref_key |

-Self-built inspection association key, used to correspond with self-built inspections |
+Self-built inspection association Key, used to correspond with self-built inspections |

 df_fault_id |

-Fault ID for this round, taken as the df_event_id of the first fault event |
+This round of failure ID, taken as the df_event_id of the first failure event |

 df_fault_status |